AdobeDocs/experience-manager-document-security.en/help/using/using-aem-document-security-extension.md

 You can apply any available policy to a file, including policies that you created and policies that are part of policy sets that you have access to.
 Before applying a policy, you must save the file.

-After you apply a policy, it is added to the Recently Used list on the AEM Document Security menu to make it easier for you to apply your most frequently used policies.
+After you applied a policy, it is added to the Recently Used list on the AEM Document Security menu to make it easier for you to apply your most frequently used policies.
 The Recently Used list shows policies only for the server that you are connected to or your default server if you have not logged in to another Document Security instance.

 >[!NOTE]
 >